-- risk review and identification exercises conducted at the business units and departments, to review the existing risks in the risk register and to identify new risks that may have emerged; - business continuity/contingency plans were tested during the financial year under review.
+- risk review and identification exercises conducted at the business units and departments, to review the existing risks in the risk register and to identify new risks that may have emerged; - fraud risk review exercise conducted at various departments, to identify the potential fraudulent activities that could occur in key processes, and implement a combination of preventive and detective anti-fraud control measures; - business continuity/contingency plans were tested during the financial year under review.
 The procedures were fine-tuned and enhanced for improvements further to the post mortem briefings held; and - control self-assessment (CSA) exercise carried out by the business units.
 This exercise requires the various business units to assess the status of their respective internal controls and develop action plans to remedy identified control weaknesses.

-Fraud risk management processes include conflict of interest and bankruptcy declaration, mandatory block leave for sensitive positions, as well as implementation of policies such as the SATS Whistle-Blowing Policy and Code of Conduct to establish a clear tone from the top regarding employees' business and ethical conduct.
+Fraud risk management processes include conflict of interest and bankruptcy declaration, mandatory block leave for sensitive positions, as well as implementation of policies such as the SATS Whistle-Blower Policy and Code of Conduct to establish a clear tone from the top regarding employees' business and ethical conduct.
+It also considers all potential fraud risks, schemes, scenarios and employees' positions/designations in the Company identified through the Fraud Risk Assessment, for monitoring and implementation of additional controls based on positions and risk levels.